TheoryDev/Computational-Physics-Numerical-Optimisation/readme.md

-# In this project I estimated the mean life time of the  `D`<sub>`0`<sub/>  Meson (subatomic particle) by minimising the negative log likelihood fit of 10,000 lifetime measurements.
+# In this project I estimated the mean life time of the a meson (subatomic particle) by minimising the negative log likelihood fit of 10,000 lifetime measurements.

 The lifetime is first estimated with no background signal using a 1D parabolic minimiser.
 Then the lifetime is estimated with a background signal using the minumum gradient descent method.

 Modules used to model physics and statistics: